New Orleans Cocktail Drinking Tour

 - Ghosts + Cocktails

 - History of the Cocktail

 This New Orleans Cocktail Tour will take you past effervescent art galleries, funky street musicians, architecture spanning three centuries, and countless sights and sounds you’ve never seen nor heard.
 And we’ll invite you into the very places where illustrious people had a round or two – from notorious pirates to American heroes, from classic writers to modern movie stars.
 Ready?
 What’ll it be?

 TIP: If you would like to drink with new friends and/or you are hesitant about the cost of cocktails in New Orleans, then consider our pay-what-you-like cocktail tour, where we take you around to try samples of many of the drinks listed below.

 Stop A – Sazerac Bar, Roosevelt Hotel, 130 Roosevelt Way (see video below)

 Start in the lobby of the magnificent Roosevelt Hotel, formerly the Fairmont.
-This building was out of commision for years after Katrina, and has been restored to a Jazz Age elegance.
+This building was out of commission for years after Katrina and has been restored to a Jazz Age elegance.
 The Sazerac Bar sits commodiously off the lobby.
 The bar itself is a rich African walnut, the murals are by Paul Ninas.
-The space sprawls with spacious chairs and couches.
-Even the barstools are comfy.

 This is the place to try the Sazerac cocktail, which contains recently-legalized absinthe, and our own Peychaud’s bitters.
 Bitters are a concoction of herbs originally distilled for medicinal purposes, such as curing stomach ailments.
 However, Antoine and other forward-thinking mixologists created cocktails with them.
 Bitters are a growing industry now, but up until a few years ago, the only two bitters one could find in the drinking world was Angostura, from Venezuela, and our own Peychaud’s.